Drug information provided by: Micromedex

 Do not suddenly stop taking this medicine without checking first with your doctor.
 If you have been instructed to stop taking eslicarbazepine, ask your doctor how to slowly decrease the dose.
 This will decrease your chance of having more seizures.

-Birth control medicines may not work while you are using this medicine.
-Use another form of birth control to avoid getting pregnant.
-Other forms include condoms, a diaphragm, contraceptive foam, or jelly.
+Some birth control pills may not work as well while you are using this medicine.
+You might need additional forms of birth control with your pills to avoid getting pregnant.
+Discuss this with your doctor.

 Before you have any medical tests, tell the medical doctor in charge that you are taking this medicine.
 The results of some tests may be affected by this medicine.